blessedux/SozuCorsair/README.md

 **The permissionless P2P marketplace powering Sozu Wallet (Stellar)**

 SozuMarket is a peer-to-peer marketplace platform that connects users in Argentina who want to trade digital pesos (AR$) or cash for USDC on the Stellar blockchain.
 Built with a focus on privacy and self-custody—no KYC required.
-SozuMarket is a non-custodial, non-intermediary platform that facilitates direct peer-to-peer connections only, designed to scale use fo the SozuWallet.
+SozuMarket is a non-custodial, non-intermediary platform that facilitates direct peer-to-peer connections only, designed to scale use for the SozuWallet.

 ---

-## 🎯 Purpose in Sozu Capital Ecosystem
+## Purpose in Sozu Capital Ecosystem

 SozuMarket serves as a **matching platform** for Sozu Wallet users, providing a decentralized way to: